dvdkrstndnls/BestOfList/README.md

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. Created a GitHub repo called `burger` and clone it to your computer.
 DONE

-2. Make a package.json file by running `npm init` from the command line.
+2. Made a package.json file by running `npm init` from the command line.
 DONE

-3. Install the Express npm package: `npm install express`.
+3. Installed the Express npm package: `npm install express`.
 DONE

-4. Create a server.js file.
+4. Created a server.js file.
 DONE

-5. Install the Handlebars npm package: `npm install express-handlebars`.
+5. Installed the Handlebars npm package: `npm install express-handlebars`.
 DONE

-6. Install the body-parser npm package: `npm install body-parser`.
+6. Installed the body-parser npm package: `npm install body-parser`.
 DONE

-7. Install MySQL npm package: `npm install mysql`.
+7. Installed MySQL npm package: `npm install mysql`.
 DONE

-8. Require the following npm packages inside of the server.js file: DONE
+8. Required the following npm packages inside of the server.js file: DONE
    * express
    * body-parser

 #### DB Setup

-1. Inside your `burger` directory, create a folder named `db`.
+1. Inside your `burger` directory, created a folder named `db`.
 DONE

-2. In the `db` folder, create a file named `schema.sql`.
+2. In the `db` folder, created a file named `schema.sql`.
 Write SQL queries this file that do the following: DONE

-   * Create the `burgers_db`.
+   * Create the `burgers_db`.DONE
-   * Switch to or use the `burgers_db`.
+   * Switch to or use the `burgers_db`.DONE
    * Create a `burgers` table with these fields:
-     * **id**: an auto incrementing int that serves as the primary key.
+     * **id**: an auto incrementing int that serves as the primary key.DONE
-     * **burger_name**: a string.
+     * **burger_name**: a string.DONE
-     * **devoured**: a boolean.
+     * **devoured**: a boolean.DONE

 3. Still in the `db` folder, create a `seeds.sql` file.
 In this file, write insert queries to populate the `burgers` table with at least three entries.
 DONE